How Ending the Blue Slip Damaged the Federal Courts Forever

 What they leave out is 4) McConnell, White House Counsel Don McGahn and Senate Judiciary Chairman Chuck Grassley ending the blue-slip policy.

-Quickly – The first three.
-1) Reid and 51 others of us in the Democratic caucus went nuclear in November 2013 because McConnell had filibustered as many of President Obama’s executive and judicial nominees as had been filibustered previously in the entire history of the nation.
+Quickly — The first three.
+1) Reid and 51 others of us in the Democratic caucus went nuclear in November 2013 because McConnell had filibustered as many of former President Barack Obama’s executive and judicial nominees as had been filibustered previously in the entire history of the nation.
 On the executive side, Republicans had stopped Obama from filling even critical national and domestic security positions.
-On the judicial side, the most egregious example of McConnell’s obstruction was his refusal to allow votes on three Obama nominees to the D.C.
-Circuit of Appeals — the nation’s second most important court.
-A number of moderate Democrats begged Republicans to recreate the Gang of 14, named for the seven moderate Republicans and seven moderate Democrats who had agreed in 2005, to put through all but Bush’s most extreme judges, in order to prevent Republicans from going nuclear.
+On the judicial side, the most egregious example of McConnell’s obstruction was his refusal to allow votes on three Obama nominees to the U.S. Circuit Court of Appeals for the D.C.
+Circuit — the nation’s second most important court.
+A number of moderate Democrats begged Republicans to recreate the Gang of 14, named for the seven moderate Republicans and seven moderate Democrats who had agreed in 2005 to put through all but Bush’s most extreme judges, in order to prevent Republicans from going nuclear.
 But in 2013, when Reid met with McConnell, Mitch refused, and we pushed the button.

-2) Senate Republicans won the majority in the 2014 midterm.
-When Justice Antonin Scalia died on February 13, 2016, President Obama nominated Merrick Garland, Chief Judge of the D.C.
+2) Senate Republicans won the majority in the 2014 midterms.
+When Justice Antonin Scalia died on Feb.
+13, 2016, Obama nominated Merrick Garland, chief judge of the D.C.
 Circuit, for the vacant seat.
 McConnell instructed his caucus not to take up Garland in the Judiciary Committee or even meet with him.
-This unprecedented move, McConnell insisted, was based on the so-called Biden Rule, which he claimed that Senator Biden, as Chairman of the Judiciary Committee, had laid down in June of 1992.
+This unprecedented move, McConnell insisted, was based on the so-called Biden Rule, which he claimed that former Sen. Joe Biden (D-Del.), as chairman of the Judiciary Committee, had laid down in June of 1992.
 Biden, McConnell maintained, had announced that the Senate would not take up any nominee for the Court in a presidential election year.
 Except Biden hadn’t said that at all.
-What Biden had actually said was that if a Justice retired after that year’s Supreme Court session, which was about to end, he would take up a nominee, but only if President George H.W Bush nominated a moderate or if Bush consulted with committee Democrats first.
+What Biden had actually said was that if a justice retired after that year’s Supreme Court session, which was about to end, he would take up a nominee, but only if then-President George H.W Bush nominated a moderate or if Bush consulted with committee Democrats first.

 The difference?
-Justice Scalia didn’t resign in July to allow his party’s president to nominate a much younger successor.
+Scalia didn’t resign in July to allow his party’s president to nominate a much younger successor.
 No. He died.
 In February.
 Also, Garland was known not just as a moderate, but as a universally respected consensus-builder on the D.C.
 Circuit.
-And President Obama had consulted with Senator Orrin Hatch, the senior Republican on Judiciary, who publicly went on record immediately after Scalia’s death to say that Garland would be a great choice to replace the late justice.
+And Obama had consulted with Sen. Orrin Hatch (R-Utah), the senior Republican on Judiciary, who publicly went on record immediately after Scalia’s death to say that Garland would be a great choice to replace the late justice.

 With Trump in the White House and Republicans holding the majority in the Senate, they were now free not just to fill the SCOTUS vacancy, but to stack the federal circuit and district courts.
 But there was only one thing stopping them from filling every existing and new vacancy with a Hundred Percenter.
 The blue slip.